Military history of African Americans in the Vietnam War: Solidarity

 Black identity movements within Vietnam War troops grew over time, with Black troops drafted from 1967 - 1970 calling themselves "Bloods".
 Bloods distinguished themselves by wearing black gloves and amulets, as well as bracelets made out of boot laces.
 Dap handshakes, or complex ritualized handshakes, originated among Black troops of the Vietnam War.
 The dap varied among units.
 Black troops and officers acknowledged each other in public with a Black Power salute, which is raising a fist.
 By 1969 a "new African American" soldier had arisen, categorized by "a new sense of African American pride and purpose."

 The Black Liberation Front of the Armed Forces was a Black solidarity group formed by Eddie Burney.
 In 1971, Burney and other Black troops stationed in Vietnam held a demonstration in response to King's assassination.
 Within the Air Force, at least twenty-five Black solidarity groups had formed by 1970, many of which were based in the US.
 Another group formed on the USS Constellation, known as The Black Fraction.
-Other groups that formed included Minority Servicemen's Association, the Concerned Veterans Association, Black Brothers United, the Zulu 1200s, the Black Liberation Front of the Armed Forces, Blacks In Action, the Unsatisfied Black Soldier, the Ju Jus, and the Mau Maus.
+Other groups that formed included Minority Servicemen's Association, the Concerned Veterans Association, Black Brothers United, the Zulu 1200s, the Black Liberation Front of the Armed Forces, Blacks In Action, the Unsatisfied Black Soldiers, the Ju Jus, and the Mau Maus.